WandererTom/wanderertom.github.io/content/Campaign Log.md

 In the aftermath, the guests that remained wandered around. [[Lord Ronald Squinketon]] was concerned [[Commander Eladar Squinketon]] had not returned.

-Then party saw [[Lord Timbrel Toodlepip]] sat slumped against a tree, holding a gaping stomach wound...
+Then the party saw [[Lord Timbrel Toodlepip]] sat slumped against a tree, holding a gaping stomach wound...